Timeneye Blog

 “Only 3% of adults have clear, written, specific, measurable, time-bounded goals, and by every statistic, they accomplish ten times as much as people with no goals at all”

-You cannot set your personal or your team’s goals and objectives without taking a look at where you’re now, what’s been done that far and where you want to head in the future.
+You cannot set your personal nor your team’s goals and objectives without taking a look at where you’re now, what’s been done so far, and where you want to head in the future.
 For example:

-– Take a look at Google Trends to predict where your industry will be going:
+– Take a look at Google Trends to predict where your industry will be going and what new trends are emerging:

 – Check where you and your team have been spending their time;

-– Consult with management on the company goals and expectations, and how to fill your actions in the strategy;
+Consult with team members, as well as leadership on the company goals and expectations, and how to align your actions in the strategy;

-– Review the strategies you’ve implemented this far and identify what you achieved and what you missed.
+– Review the strategies you’ve implemented so far and identify what you achieved and what you missed.

-After you have a clear picture of the current situation, it’s time for writing your SMART goals.
-When you do it, you’ll basically go through all five letters of the SMART acronym.
+After you have a clear picture of the current situation, it’s time to write down your SMART goal statement.
+To do so, you’ll essentailly need to go through all five letters of the SMART acronym, defining each characteristic of your goal.

 For example: let’s say that from the Google Analytics panel of your B2B website you notice a lot of visitors coming but very few turning into leads.
 You decide to focus on the website in order to increase the number of leads signing up to know more about your product.